DPassarelli/6-mils/README.md

 This class is used to parse incoming `PunchOutOrderMessage` cXML documents.

+### Examples

+Please refer to the contents of `test/functional/` for examples of this library in use.

 ## Technical Documentation

 Please refer to the `docs/` sub-folder.
-There are separate pages for each object in this library.
+There are separate entries for each object in this library.

 ## cXML Concepts